redcartel/demo-game-library/functions/README.md

 The version of this project I used to use with students used either the Yahoo Finance API for slightly out of date stock data (up to date stock data is extraordinarily expensive) or a fun little Pokemon API.
 I saw that there was an "IGDB" video game database API and thought I'd try something new.

-Well, it has crazy requirements, you've got to use private authentication keys to get an OAuth token and then it doesn't support CORS headers so a webapp can't call the API directly, you have to call it from the server and then pass that info down on to the app.
+Well, it has kinda strict requirements, you've got to use private authentication keys to get an OAuth token and then it doesn't support CORS headers so a webapp can't call the API directly, you have to call it from the server and then pass that info down on to the app.

-Basically having to deal with those two things is why there's a server component to this project.
-But hey.
-Plenty of APIs require private auth credentials or don't have CORS headers, so this is probably useful example content.

 If the API you are using doesn't have onerous authentication requirements and allows direct access from the web, you might not have to do any of this though.
-Try just making some axios calls to your API from within React, see if that works and maybe avoid a headache.
+Try just making some axios calls to whatever API your project uses directly from within React, see if that works and maybe avoid a headache.

+Just remember that anything in your React code is naked and public to the web.
+If your API requires a secret key to use, you're going to need to have at least some of your process in cloud functions.

 ### But also, users are scum

 Another big reason you might use cloud functions is you don't trust users to modify their own data.
-The access credentials for firebase are right there out in the open in your react app and there's no avoiding that.
+The client access credentials for firebase are right there out in the open in your react app and there's no avoiding that.
 That means a clever user can do any write (or read) to firestore that the access rules will permit them to make.

 Sometimes that's not a problem and simple "a user can write whatever they want to their own account but not to someone else's" kind of restrictions are sufficient.